Do you have questions about Hazardous Waste Personnel training?

 … I can help.

-If you generate any hazardous waste it is likely you and your employees require some form of annual RCRA training.
-Even if not required by the regulations I am confident you will benefit from my training.
+If you generate any hazardous waste it is likely you and your employees require some form of annual Hazardous Waste Personnel training (aka: RCRA training).
+Even if you are not subject to full Federal and state regulations, I am confident you and your company will benefit from my training.
 Read on to learn about the regulations for RCRA Training and how they apply to you.

 The generation, storage, transportation, and disposal of all waste – particularly hazardous waste – poses a threat to the environment and to the people (that’s us!) that rely on it.
-Since 1976 and the passage of the Resource Conservation and Recovery Act (RCRA), the U.S. Environmental Protection Agency and states with an authorized hazardous waste program have required training for companies that generate hazardous waste and their employees that work with or around it.
+Since 1976 and the passage of the Resource Conservation and Recovery Act (RCRA), the U.S. Environmental Protection Agency and states with an authorized hazardous waste program have required training for companies that generate hazardous waste and their employees (i.e. Hazardous Waste Personnel).
 The purpose of this training is to ensure that Hazardous Waste Personnel understand the importance of the regulations and how to comply with them.

-Annual training is required for all personnel whose job responsibilities bring them into contact with hazardous waste or will respond to a hazardous waste emergency.
+Initial and annual training is required for all personnel whose job responsibilities bring them into contact with hazardous waste, have a responsibility for management of hazardous waste, or may respond to a hazardous waste emergency.
 Personnel to be trained are sometimes referred to as Hazardous Waste Personnel, Facility Personnel, or RCRA Employees.
-Whatever the name, anyone who has anything to do with hazardous waste at a large quantity generator of hazardous waste must receive some form of this training.
+Whatever the name, anyone who has anything to do with hazardous waste at a large quantity generator of hazardous waste (LQG) must receive some form of this training.
 This includes those who review or sign a uniform hazardous waste manifest.

 What must RCRA training include?